proxmox/ceph/ceph/doc/cephadm/troubleshooting.rst

   ceph orch ls --service_name=<service-name> --format yaml

-This will return something in the following form:
+This will return information in the following form:

 .. code-block:: yaml